Spider Cupcakes for Halloween

 You’ll want to make them smaller than called for in the recipe.
 I’d make the dough balls a little smaller than 1″ and then flatten them when they come out of the oven.

-Before you bake up a whole batch, do a few test cookies in different sizes to find out what size you like best.
+Before baking a whole batch, try a few test cookies in different sizes to determine the size you prefer best.
 Then, bake up the rest.

 How to make them